MatanShamir1/Grlib/README.md

 ## Setup

 **Note:** If you are using Windows, use Git Bash for the following commands.
 Otherwise, any terminal or shell will work.
+You will need Microsoft Visual C++ 14.0 or greater.
+If you experiment issues while trying to download the package, you can download the latest version of it here: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 `gr_libs` depends on `gr_envs`, which registers a set of Gym environments.
 Ensure your Python environment is set up with Python >= 3.11.